up-n-atom/SWTG118AS/README.md

 #### OS Agnostic

+A simple python script

+> [!IMPORTANT]
-Replace uid with the first 4 bytes of the unique id
+> Replace the `uid` to match the first 4 bytes of the dumped unique id

 ```python
 #!/usr/bin/python3